-Note: For a list of all supported time zone ID values, see "RSA Archer Supported Time Zone ID Values" in the RSA Archer Control Panel Help.
+Note: See RSA Archer Supported Time Zone ID Values for a list of all RSA Archer Supported Time Zone ID Values.

 Configuring the Instance Database Connection String and Pooling Options

 You can configure the database connection string for either Windows Integrated Security or SQL Server encryption 2012 or 2014.
 RSA recommends that you configure authentication with this database based on Microsoft's recommended best practices for secure authentication to a database.
 RSA Archer supports using Integrated Security for connecting to the database.